thebinarysearchtree/flyweight/README.md

 select * from fights where cardId = 9 and titleFight = 1;
 ```

 The keys to ```params``` must be the column names of the table.
-The values can either be of the same type as the column, an array of values that are the same type as the column, null, or a regular expression if the column is text.
+The values can either be of the same type as the column, an array of values that are the same type as the column or null.
 If an array is passed in, an ```in``` clause is used, such as:

 ```js
 const fights = await db.fights.get({ cardId: [1, 2, 3] });